 How I Pack Everything

 I pack my laptop in the inner sleeve pocket of the Synapse.
 I pack my clothing in a mesh bag, my rain jacket by itself, and anything I'll need in-flight / in-train in the Side Effect.
-I also pack my bag of docs (with keyboard), my Jing Jings, and the Roost in the largest pocket of the Synapse.
+I also pack my bag of docs (with keyboard) and the Roost in the largest pocket of the Synapse.
 My cosmetics go in the bottom pocket and everything else fits in the sides.
 The Vapur bottle (if filled with water) and any other toiletries or snacks go in the water bottle pocket.